-U.K. turns to car manufacturers to make ventilators in wartime-like effort
+U.K. asks Rolls-Royce and Jaguar to make ventilators in wartime-like effort

-It is a desperate, almost absurd appeal, but the government said it had received hundreds of replies in the span of four days from businesses offering to try.
+It is a desperate, almost absurd appeal, but the government said it had received hundreds of replies over four days from businesses offering to try.

-The call for a “national effort,” issued this week by Health Secretary Matt Hancock, is unprecedented in peacetime, and recalls the life-or-death scramble of the late 1930s, which saw Morris Motors turn its factories from the assembly of boxy sedans to the building of Spitfire fighters.
+The call for a “national effort,” issued this week by Health Secretary Matt Hancock, is unprecedented in peacetime and recalls the life-or-death scramble of the late 1930s, when Morris Motors turned its factories from assembling boxy sedans to building Spitfire fighters.

-Now, the tool-and-die set are being asked not to repel a blitz of Luftwaffe bombers but to mass produce stripped-down “simple, functional” mechanical ventilators to push life-sustaining saturated oxygen into the lungs of critically ill patients in intensive-care wards.
+Now, the tool-and-die set is being asked not to repel a blitz of Luftwaffe bombers but to mass-produce stripped-down “simple, functional” mechanical ventilators to push life-sustaining saturated oxygen into the lungs of critically ill patients in intensive-care units.

-Britain has a single domestic ventilator manufacturer, Breas, in Stratford-upon-Avon, which has moved to a seven-day workweek to increase production, but currently boasts a staff of only 150 worldwide, according to the BBC.
+Britain has a single domestic ventilator manufacturer, Breas, in Stratford-upon-Avon, which has moved to a seven-day workweek to increase production but has a staff of only 150 worldwide, according to the BBC.

 Another British-based company, Diamedica, provides simpler ventilators to developing countries.
-Manager director Robert Neighbor said his firm was ready to help and would have prototypes ready in a few days.
+Diamedica Managing Director Robert Neighbour said his firm was ready to help and will have prototypes ready in a few days.
 “We’ve had very little time to eat, sleep or anything else.
 We’ve had to ramp up production considerably,” he said.

 In terms of speed, he said, “If I have all the parts, one person can put 10 together in a day, but when you’re starting to talk about a shortfall in the U.K. between 20,000 and 30,000 ventilators, that can take a while.”